jadenlin0106/notebooks/tensorflow/object-detection/1_getting_started.md

    $ cp -rp pycocotools /dk-jaden-tensorflow/models/research/
    ```

-   The docker environment already included a lot of dependencies.
+   The docker environment already included a lot of other dependencies.